cwses1/sqlcurrent-dot-com/source/concepts.rst

 -----------------------
 A single server may contain several databases.

-For more information about servers, see :ref:`server-concept`.
+For more information about servers, see :ref:`server`.

 Solution
 -----------------------